 Let’s look at the phrasal verb get over as an example.
 The verb get alone means to acquire, and the preposition over alone usually refers to being higher than or going above something.
 However, put them together and the phrasal verb get over means to recover from or overcome something, a completely new definition that’s separate from the definitions of get and over.

 You can use get over just like a normal verb, in any form or tense.
 Here are some quick examples:

 How to conjugate phrasal verbs

-Notice how only the word get changes, but the word up remains the same.
+Notice how only the word get changes, while the word up remains the same.
 Also notice how get, an irregular verb, uses its irregular forms to fit whichever tense it needs.

-In this way, you can use phrasal verbs in all the verb tenses, so you’re able to communicate anything you want.
+In this way, you can use phrasal verbs in all the verb tenses so that you’re able to communicate anything you want.
 Conjugation is also important for maintaining verb tense consistency if you’re using phrasal verbs in a list with other verbs.

 Types of phrasal verbs

-To better understand phrasal verbs, it helps to organize them into two pairs: transitive and intransitive; separable and inseparable.
-A phrasal verb can belong to only one of each pair (although all separable phrasal verbs are transitive).
+To better understand phrasal verbs, it helps to organize them into two kinds of pairs: transitive and intransitive; separable and inseparable.
+A phrasal verb can belong to only one type within each pair (and all separable phrasal verbs are transitive).

 Transitive phrasal verbs